-Where we see the possibility of filing a state return is appropriate, we will notify you of that requirement, and generally prepare it for your filing.
-Where we see limited tax is due for a particular state, we will defer to your judgment as to whether that return should be filed.
-We cannot be responsible for any failure to file or pay any state income tax where you have decided not to file in that state for a particular year.
-Filing state returns is not an incidental matter, as each state has its own variation of federal taxable income, so we must bill an appropriate additional amount for these returns
+Where we see the possibility of filing a state return is appropriate, we generally proceed with that related preparation as well, unless you notify us in advance that you will assume the responsibility of that filing requirement.
+Where we see limited tax is due for a particular state, we will defer to your judgment as to whether that return will be filed.
+We cannot be responsible for any failure to file or pay any state income tax where you decide not to file in any taxing jurisdiction in any particular year.
+Filing s tate returns is not an incidental matter, as each state has its own variation of federal taxable income, so we must bill an appropriate additional amount for these returns.